 Pizza Hut expects an 18% reduction in average monthly energy usage between now and 2022 thanks to advanced IoT.

-American West Restaurant Group, the third largest Pizza Hut franchise in the United States, announced they are on track to save an estimated $2 million in energy costs and reduce their average monthly energy usage by 18% over the next 5 years.
-This is due to an IoT-based approach to energy management.
-EcoEnergy Insights is credited with creating a customized program for AWGR’s hundreds of restaurants.
+American West Restaurant Group, the third largest Pizza Hut franchise in the United States, announced it’s on track to save an estimated $2 million in energy costs and reduce their average monthly energy usage by 18% over the next 5 years.
+The company has adapted a new IoT solution for energy management.

-They did so by using the Cortix AI and IoT platform to deploy an energy management strategy at each restaurant.
-This not only resulted in immediate results but laid a solid foundation for year on year savings and improved decision making.
-The restaurants were connected to the EcoEnergy Insights Command Center for continuous benchmarking.
+The company used its Cortix AI and IoT platform to deploy an energy management strategy at each restaurant.
+This approach yielded immediate results and laid a solid foundation for YOY savings and improved decision making.
+AWRG connected all restaurants to the EcoEnergy Insights Command Center for continuous benchmarking.